 The Colon Intestine-Chip has also been used to directly model cytokine-mediated barrier disruption, the hallmark feature of IBD.
 Administering IFNγ, a well characterized barrier disrupting cytokine, resulted in an increase in permeability, degeneration of morphology, apoptosis, proinflammatory cytokine secretion, and significant enrichment of gene pathways related to inflammation and apoptosis.

-The Brain-Chip has been applied to model key features of neuroinflammation and its effect across the neurovascular unit.
+In a study published in iScience, the Brain-Chip (currently under development) was used to model key features of neuroinflammation and its effect across the neurovascular unit.
 Exposure to TNF-α resulted in glial activation, proinflammatory cytokine secretion, neuronal loss, disruption of barrier integrity, and significant enrichment of inflammatory gene pathways.
 A drug efficacy study was conducted with minocycline, an anti-inflammatory capable of crossing the BBB.
 Vascular administration of minocycline reduced the inflammatory response and proinflammatory cytokine secretion, as well as helped maintain barrier integrity.

 Taken together, this shows how Organ-Chips can provide more human-relevant models to study mechanisms of immune response, cytokine-mediated inflammation and drug efficacy.

 Unravel mechanisms of human immuen response across multiple organ models